ChuloIva/HypotheSAEs-mental-health/README.md

 ## Results: Top 20 Predictive Features for Depression

 Below are the top 20 most predictive features (neurons) correlated with posts from the r/depression subreddit.
-The `correlation` indicates the relationship with the depression label, and `best_f1` measures how well the feature's interpretation classifies texts.
+The `correlation` indicates the relationship with the depression, and `best_f1` measures how well the feature's interpretation classifies texts.

 | Neuron | Correlation | F1 Score | Best Interpretation |
 |:-------|:-----------:|:--------:|:--------------------|